turingschool/curriculum-site/module3/lessons/react_ideabox.md

 How would you build this application using vanilla JS?
 What functions would need to exist?
 </section>

+## React Developer Tools

+React has its own set of developer tools that are extremely helpful.
+[Install the dev tools Chrome extension](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+Now, anytime you're looking at a React app, you'll see a "Components" and "Profiler" tab in your dev tools!
+As you're working through this tutorial, pay attention to those tabs (especially the "Components" tab).

 ## Create React App

 For this lesson, we will be using [`create-react-app`](https://facebook.github.io/create-react-app/).
 This is a single command line that sets up a boilerplate React application for us.
 Out of the box, it comes with some handy scripts (such as `start` and `test`).